cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 As can be seen by the documentation citation above, the `addValueFactory` delegate could also be invoked multiple times for a single `AddOrUpdate()` call.
 We won't look at this issue here in particular.
-For once, the basic problems are the same as with the `updateValueFactory` and also because issues there are also explained with the various material about `GetOrAdd()` on the Internet.
+For once, the basic problems are the same as with the `updateValueFactory` and also, because issues there are also explained with the various material about `GetOrAdd()` on the Internet.

-Another thing to note is that the way of checking two values for equality should be well defined (see 2.3.1 above), because that is how `ConcurrentDictionary<>` decides if a values has changed.
+Another thing to note is that the way of checking two values for equality should be well defined (see 2.3.1 above), because that is how `ConcurrentDictionary<>` decides if a value has changed.
 If you simply use default `Object.Equals()` for a reference type (`class`), then of course only the exact same instance will count as being equal.
 Which may or not may be what you want.
 If you use a value type as a value, then equality will be defined by "value equality", but for custom